Tyrn/wei/the-insider-en.typ

-     Here, the stage  in  the  garden under the balcony  was  lightened, the harmonious  sounds of flutes and lute-shells poured forth and a  performance started  below - in not too  prudish dresses, four  beauties  were dancing a complex  dance with swords.
+     Here, the stage  in  the  garden under the balcony  was  lightened, the harmonious  sounds of flutes and lute-shells poured forth and a  performance started  below---in not too  prudish dresses, four  beauties  were dancing a complex  dance with swords.
 Quite a  crowd surrounded the stage quickly and, when the performance finished, a  guest -likely drunk- climbed the boards to kiss the dancing girls.